zenflow/echoenglishschool.com/README.md

     1. Database.
 Restore from `db` folder /w `MONGODB_URI=<connection-string> node scripts/restore-db`
     2. Uploads.
 Copy files from `public/uploads` into the volume.
 4. Start the container
+5. If you skipped the "Restore app data" step, log in with username "admin" password "admin" and edit this user.

 ## Automated backups of production